Projects

 • Innovation.
 What is “responsibility in innovation?”
 Organized innovation is a power changing the world, and identifying and promoting responsible (and irresponsible) exercises of that power is the focus of the Bassetti Foundation.

-I’m currently serving on a number of boards of advisors and boards of directors:
+Current and past service on boards of advisors and boards of directors includes:

 • Question Copyright Promoting public understanding of the history and effects of copyright, and encouraging the development of alternatives to information monopolies.